wicodepy/3DPrintPrep/README.md

 6. Uses booleans to cut the top and bottom.
 7. Uses booleans to join/cut the key and hole to top and bottom.

+## Motivation
+- There was a need for a 3D tool that could cut and make keys.

 ## Limitations